-It is the policy of the university that no member of its community, including students, employees, contractors, and visitors on its campuses, shall engage in sexual harassment, sexual assault, dating or domestic violence, sexual exploitation, or stalking toward any other member of the university community or in connection with any University program.

-Reporting of sexual misconduct to the authorities listed in this policy is strongly encouraged and in some circumstances is required.
-Any person who violates this policy is subject to disciplinary action, which may include expulsion from the university or its programs or termination of employment.
+It is the policy of the University that no member of its community, including students, employees, contractors, and visitors on its campuses, shall engage in sexual misconduct of any kind toward any other member of the University community or in connection with any University program.
+Reporting of sexual misconduct to the authorities listed in this policy is strongly encouraged and, in some circumstances, is required.
+Any person who violates this policy is subject to disciplinary action, which may include expulsion from the University or its programs or termination of employment.

-The university's policy is to investigate reports of sexual misconduct promptly, fairly, and thoroughly, in order to ensure the safety of all members of the community.
-To that end, retaliation of any kind against any person who brings a complaint or participates in any capacity in proceedings under this policy will not be tolerated and will be independent grounds for disciplinary action.
+The University's policy is to investigate reports of sexual misconduct promptly, fairly, and thoroughly, in order to ensure the safety of all members of the community.
+To that end, retaliation of any kind against any person who brings a complaint under this policy will not be tolerated and will be independent grounds for disciplinary action.